ITPNYU/hacking-the-browser/browser-action-hello-world/README.md

 This extension uses the `"browser_action"` property of the manifest file to add a browser action icon of a hand.
-Clicking the icon doesn't do anything.
+Clicking the icon shows the popup.html file.

-Read more about browser actiosn here: https://developer.chrome.com/extensions/browserAction
+Read more about browser actions here: https://developer.chrome.com/extensions/browserAction